meramsey/MOANero/README.md

 docker ps
 ```

-Record the container ID of the image as `not-only-fans_app` (CID for short), and then go inside the container.
+Record the container ID of the image as `MOANero_app` (CID for short), and then go inside the container.

 ```bash
 docker exec -it ${container_id} /bin/bash